czue/pegasus-docs/cookbooks.md

 # Cookbooks

-Step-by-step guide to some different you might want to do with Pegasus.
+Step-by-step guides to some different things you might want to do with Pegasus.

-Pegasus customers can request content be added to this page!
-Just get in touch via support.

 ## Use the Django Admin UI